mahmoud254/redis-backend-demo/README.md

 1. 'GET /images/:image_name' endpoint first checks redis if the images exists, if it does it returns it, if not it checks MongoDB, if found in mongo then it returns it and cache it for an hour.
+It also sets a key in redis (hourlyImageKey for example), that key is explained in point 2.

-2. 'GET /imagesHour' works by checking a key in redis (hourlyImageKey for example), if found then an image is returend, if not then a random image will be picked from the MongoDb, cached for an hour by setting that key (hourlyImageKey), then finally we return the image json object.
+2. 'GET /imagesHour' works by checking a key in redis (hourlyImageKey for example), if found then an image is returend, if not 404 image is displayed.

 3. 'GET /imagesHour' has a field called 'signedUrl' in its response, this is an s3 pre_signed url link that expires in an hour and it should be used in the frontend to display the image.
 The 's3Uri' should not be used as you will get an error because the s3 bucket is private.